mcdemarco/the-new-kitchen-cookbook/appetizers/rhSeder.md

 ### Instructions

 1. Make the [challah](../bread/challah.md) (see Rosh Hashanah variant).
-2. Wash or check the appropriate fruit.
+2. Wash or check the appropriate fruit and place in small bowls.
-3. Cook the vegetables Wash the greens.
+3. Cook the vegetables in bite-sized pieces, or retrieve enough pieces for the guests out of the tzimmes.
-7. Unbox the matzot, cover, and put out the salt water.
+4. Pour honey into bowls or fancier honey holders.

 ## A Rosh Hashanah Menu